Keyless Security Model

 We’ve built a wallet that does not use private keys.
 You don’t need to worry about remembering or storing a private key, because you don’t have one.
 We have replaced the traditional private key using an advanced cryptography protocol, Multi-party Computation (MCP).
 The basic idea is that two or more non-trusting parties work jointly to compute a key, each using its own unique input, while keeping these inputs private from each other.
 With MPC we compute private keys, which are used to sign cryptocurrency transactions.
 At no point are the computed private keys stored on a device.

-The transaction gets signed without any of the parties revealing their secret to each other.
+The transaction gets signed without any of the parties revealing their key share to each other.
 With no single point of failure, even if something happens, for example if we were hacked, your assets are always safe.
 If you lose your wallet, because your phone was stolen, lost or because by mistake you deleted our app, your assets are always safe.
 Your assets are always safe no matter what happens.

 Simple Wallet Backup and Restore

 We have developed an easy backup and recovery process that guarantees the user can access their funds.
-Using advanced facial recognition technology we authenticates the user, quickly and securely, and restore the user’s wallet on their mobile phone.
+Using advanced facial recognition technology we authenticate the user, quickly and securely, and restore the user’s wallet on their mobile phone.
 It’s that simple.

 No passwords to remember